prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Configure your `index.html` page to use an external stylesheet located in the same directory.

-First create a new CSS file called in the same directory as your `index.html` file, but nest it inside one or more subdirectories (e.g. `assets/styles/my-style.css`).
+First create a new CSS file called `my-style.css` in the same directory as your `index.html` file, but nest it inside one or more subdirectories (e.g. `assets/styles/my-style.css`).
 Then move all of the existing style declarations into it:

 ```` css